vietchau0509/-Eight-Bit-Four-Functions-Calculator/README.md

 Project Overview
 This project involves the design, implementation, and testing of an eight-bit calculator capable of performing four basic arithmetic functions - addition, subtraction, multiplication, and division.
 The project harnesses the power of FPGA (Field-Programmable Gate Array) technology, specifically using the DE10-Lite board, coupled with a keypad and optional HexBoard for input and output.

+This calculator is developed for the DE10-Lite board, equipped with a keypad and a HexBoard, and utilizes the Quartus Prime Lite Edition with the device model 10M50DAF484C7G.

 Purpose/Outcomes
 Objective: Design, implement, and test an eight-bit, four-function (Add, Subtract, Multiply, Divide) calculator using DE10-Lite + Keypad (+HexBoard).